ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-do-i-verify-the-location-of-server.md

 Sometimes, when you check the location of a server using IP-based geolocation, the database may say the server is not where it is advertised.
 This is usually because the database is incorrect.

-You can, though, use tools available on the internet to help verify the approximate location of a server.
+You can, though, use tools available on the Internet to help verify the approximate location of a server.
 This technique is based on the understanding that the closer you are to a server the shorter the ping time should be.
 Whilst this may not be perfect it should be able to help you determine that a server is at least close to its stated location.
 For example, using a UK-based system I get the following ping times to various locations:

 | Location | Destination | Time ms |
 |---|---|---|